MaastrichtU-IDS/dsri-documentation/website/docs/deploy-on-gpu.md

 4. **Storage name**: the storage Persistent Volume Claim (PVC)
 5. **Storage subpath**: path to the Notebook folder in the Persistent Volume Claim storage

-Now that your template is created and its accessible from the **Overview** page of OpenShift web UI.
+Now that your template is created and its accessible from the **Topology** page of OpenShift web UI.

 ## VSCode on GPU